Koutche Kabirou: South Africa

 Testing with South African lower-league side Witbank Spurs in September 2016, Kabirou became contracted to them shortly after, at first having trouble adapting to the weather and the leagues style of play.

-Fortunately, despite a difficult debut, the midfielder-cum-winger scored his first goal in a 2-1 victory over Ubuntu Cape Town in his second outing, finishing the season with no injuries accompanied by making 19 appearances (starting 18) and seven assists along with earning the managements approval.
+Fortunately, despite a difficult debut, the midfielder-cum-winger scored his first goal in a 2–1 victory over Ubuntu Cape Town in his second outing, finishing the season with no injuries accompanied by making 19 appearances (starting 18) and seven assists along with earning the managements approval.

 His main ambition is to represent Benin internationally and to play in South Africa's Premier Soccer League.

 South African National First Division team Royal Eagles have also shown interest in the Beninese footballer.

-Niger & Ivory Coast
+Niger and Ivory Coast

 In May 2018, Kabirou joined ASN Nigelec in Niger.

 After a trial at Williamsville AC where he scored three goals in friendly games, Kabirou joined the club officially at the end of January 2019.